Latest Developments

 Latest situation

-The underlying consumer price inflation remained modest in May.
-Prices of meals out and takeaway food continued to increase at a relatively fast pace over a year earlier, while those of basic food were virtually unchanged.
-Prices of energy-related items decreased markedly further.
+Underlying consumer price inflation remained modest in August.
+Prices of meals out and takeaway food increased at a moderated pace over a year earlier, and those of basic food inched up further.
+Prices of energy-related items continued to show visible decline.
 Price pressures on other major components remained broadly in check.

-Looking ahead, overall inflation should stay contained in the near term.
-Domestic cost pressures may increase as the Hong Kong economy continues to grow.
-External price pressures should continue to stay on a broad moderating trend, though geopolitical tensions may bring uncertainties.
+Looking ahead, overall inflation should stay mild in the near term.
+Domestic cost may face some moderate upward pressures as the Hong Kong economy continues to grow.
+External price pressures should moderate further in broad terms, though geopolitical tensions may pose uncertainties.
 The Government will continue to monitor the situation.

 Labour market (PDF) (Excel)